Retinoblastoma Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Treatment Options for Unilateral and Bilateral Retinoblastoma

-Pilot studies have evaluated the delivery of chemotherapy via ophthalmic artery cannulation as initial treatment for advanced unilateral and bilateral intraocular retinoblastoma.
-In the setting of a multidisciplinary, state-of-the-art center, intra-arterial chemotherapy may result in ocular salvage rates in excess of 80% for patients with advanced intraocular unilateral retinoblastoma.; [33,38][Level of evidence: 3iiiDii]; [Level of evidence: 3iiiDiv]
+The delivery of chemotherapy via ophthalmic artery cannulation as initial treatment for advanced unilateral retinoblastoma appears to be more effective than does systemic chemotherapy for chemoreduction.
+In the setting of a multidisciplinary state-of-the-art center, intra-arterial chemotherapy may result in ocular salvage rates greater than 80% for patients with advanced intraocular unilateral retinoblastoma.; [14,15][Level of evidence: 3iiiDii]; [Level of evidence: 3iiiDiv]

-Because a proportion of children who present with unilateral retinoblastoma will eventually develop disease in the opposite eye, it is very important that children with unilateral retinoblastoma receive periodic examinations of the unaffected eye, regardless of the treatment they received.
+Because a proportion of children who present with unilateral retinoblastoma will eventually develop disease in the opposite eye, these children undergo genetic counseling and testing and periodic examinations of the unaffected eye, regardless of the treatment they received.
 Asynchronous bilateral disease occurs most frequently in patients with affected parents and in children diagnosed during the first months of life.
-Pre-enucleation magnetic resonance imaging has low sensitivity and specificity for the detection of high-risk pathology.
-As discussed, genetic counseling and testing at the time of diagnosis is the key to defining risk and planning follow-up.